Mtlightfoot/work-day-scheduler/README.md

 ## Usage

-This webpage can be used to create a random generated password between 8 and 128 characters with certain criteria's which are numeric, special, lowercase and uppercase characters.
-To use the random password generator you go onto the webpage, click generate password, you will then be asked a few different criteria's on which the password will be created using.
-Once all options have been selected a random password will be generated in the "Your secure password" box.
+This webpage can be used to save events in hourly time blocks.
+To use the work day scheduler you can go onto the webpage, click into any of the time blocks and you will be able to type the event for that hour.
+When you are happy with the event typed in, click the save button to the right of that hour to save it, now even if the page is refreshed you've saved event will stay in the dedicated time block.

 ## Link